aelzenaar/ncea-notes/README.md

  17. (2.3) 		Number Sequences and Fractals
  18. (2.5) 		Graphs and Networks

-I am not currently planning any stats notes.
+I may be adding a couple of probability notes if I tutor L2 again next year; I may also re-add my old integration notes as an extension exercise.

 ### Level Three and Scholarship Calculus
-I am currently in the process of reworking and reorganising my L3 maths notes; the final plan will be to have the following sets of notes, broadly in the given logical order and aligned with the L2 notes above:
+I have almost completed the process of reworking and reorganising my L3/Scholarship maths notes; I have written the following sets of notes, designed to be used broadly in the given logical order and aligned with the L2 notes above.

 1. _Down the River: Foundations for Scholarship_. a [set of notes](L3%20Maths/Foundations/foundations.pdf) covering basic set theory, combinatorics, and number theory, with proof writing and induction.
 2. Linear programming (91574) and simultaneous equations (91587). a [set of notes](L3%20Maths/Linear/linear.pdf) from a proof-based